-For activities that collect PII, regardless of visibility to DVP staff, CBOs will be encouraged to notify clients that their name and date of birth will be documented in Apricot 360 for purposes of effective service delivery and coordination.
-Clients will also be asked to sign a consent form regarding potential access to their PII by a third-party evaluator.
-Completion of this consent form is strongly encouraged but is not a requirement of service delivery for any strategy, and clients will be able to decline having their PII accessed by a third-party evaluator if they wish.
+For activities that collect PII, regardless of visibility to DVP staff, CBOs are encouraged to notify clients that their name and date of birth are documented in Apricot 360 for purposes of effective service delivery and coordination.
+Clients are also asked to sign a consent form regarding potential access to their PII by a third-party evaluator.
+Completion of this consent form is strongly encouraged but is not a requirement of service delivery for any strategy, and clients are able to decline having their PII accessed by a third-party evaluator if they wish.
+Additionally, CBOs in the DVP network are not evaluated based on their rates of client consent to sharing data with an external evaluator.

 Data Access

-The DVP will take special care to ensure that data within Apricot 360 are accessed on a need-to-know and right-to-know basis, meaning that staff will only be able to access information that is essential to their job function.
+The DVP takes special care to ensure that data within Apricot 360 are accessed on a need-to-know and right-to-know basis, meaning that staff are only be able to access information that is essential to their job function.
 Apricot 360 allows administrators to restrict access to individual forms, records, and fields for staff members based on their pre-determined access requirements.
 An overview of data access levels for categories of staff employed by the DVP and contracted CBOs is provided below:

-Contracted CBOs
+Funded CBOs

-Direct service staff and supervisors will have access to individual- and group-level service delivery data entered by members of their agency only.
-Direct service staff and supervisors will NOT have access to service-delivery data for clients being served by other agencies, even if they are the same clients.
+Direct service staff and supervisors have access to individual- and group-level service delivery data entered by members of their agency only.
+Direct service staff and supervisors do NOT have access to service-delivery data for clients being served by other agencies, even if they are the same clients.

-Fiscal and contract staff will have access to contract and fiscal documents such as budgets, scopes of work, invoices, and payments for their agency only.
-These staff members will also have access to aggregate service delivery data pertaining to contract deliverables, which will be automatically calculated based on data entered by direct service staff.
-Fiscal and contract staff will not have access to individual client records or PII.
+Fiscal and grant staff have access to contract and fiscal documents such as budgets, scopes of work, and invoices for their agency only.
+These staff members also have access to aggregate service delivery data pertaining to contract deliverables, which are automatically calculated based on data entered by direct service staff.
+Fiscal and grant staff do not have access to individual client records or PII.

 DVP

-Direct service staff and supervisors will have access to individual- and group-level service delivery data entered by members of the DVP only.
-Direct service staff and supervisors within the DVP will NOT have access to service-delivery data for clients being served by other agencies, even if they are the same clients.
+Direct service staff and supervisors have access to individual- and group-level service delivery data entered by DVP staff.
+Direct service staff and supervisors within the DVP do NOT have access to service-delivery data for clients being served by other agencies, even if they are the same clients.

-Violent incident crisis response coordination staff will have access to data entered by staff within the DVP and contracted CBOs pertaining to the violence incident crisis response substrategy to ensure timely coordination of support services and violence interruption activities to prevent retaliation.
+Service coordination: Select staff members within the DVP who coordinate services, such as the shooting and homicide response or Ceasefire referrals to life coaching, have access to service data entered by funded CBOs to ensure that individuals receive timely, comprehensive, and coordinated services and follow-up.

-Fiscal and contract staff will have access to contract and fiscal documents such as budgets, scopes of work, invoices, and payments for all grantees.
-These staff members will also have access to aggregate service delivery data pertaining to contract deliverables, which will be automatically calculated based on data entered by direct service staff.
-Fiscal and contract staff will not have access to individual client records or PII.
+Fiscal and grant staff have access to contract and fiscal documents such as budgets, scopes of work, invoices, and payments for all grantees.
+These staff members also have access to aggregate service delivery data pertaining to contract deliverables, which are automatically calculated based on data entered by direct service staff.
+Fiscal and contract staff do not have access to individual client records or PII.

-Data and evaluation staff within the DVP will have access to client-level data and PII for DVP clients across all substrategies.
-For clients engaged by contracted CBOs, DVP data and evaluation staff will also have access to client-level data and PII for activities within the group and gun violence strategy for the purpose of identifying and remediating issues related to service delivery within or across CBOs.
+Data and evaluation staff within the DVP have access to individual-level data and PII for DVP clients across all activities.
+For clients served by contracted CBOs, DVP data and evaluation staff also have access to client-level data and PII for the purpose of identifying and remediating issues related to service delivery within or across CBOs.